Tuesday's Scottish Gossip

 Celtic winger Mikey Johnston scored his first international goal in Republic of Ireland's 3-0 defeat of Gibraltar on Monday.
 (Sun)

-Leeds United have rejected a bid from for defender Charlie Cresswell.
+Leeds United have rejected a bid from Rangers for defender Charlie Cresswell.
 (Football League World)

 Reports in Greece indicate Rangers will launch a £7m bid for Utrecht striker Anastasios Douvikas.
 (Record)